joelparkerhenderson/demo-tailwind-css/README.md

 </form>
 ```

-[@tailwindcss/line-clamp](https://www.npmjs.com/package/@tailwindcss/line-clamp) - a plugin that provides utilities for visually truncating text after a fixed number of lines, for example:
+[@tailwindcss/line-clamp](https://www.npmjs.com/package/@tailwindcss/line-clamp) is a plugin that provides utilities for visually truncating text after a fixed number of lines, for example:

 ```html
 <p class="line-clamp-2">